harshyadav2237/delta-demo/README.md

 # delta-demo
-this is a demo repo for github
+this is a demo repo for github.